-Planning a hiking trip near NYC?
+Planning a hiking and camping trip near NYC?
 Searching for portable and healthy hiking snacks?
 You’ve reached the right place.
 It’s no secret that hiking burns a lot of calories.
 In fact, the benefits from hiking are on par with the benefits of cardio workouts.

 When you’re in the middle of your trail and hunger pangs start to kick in, chewing on a candy bar is simply not enough.
 Your snack choices must be more appropriate to the context.

-You can also check out Res Marty’s Guide on best hiking backpacks to find a comfortable backpack that fits your gear and snacks.
+You can also check out Res Marty’s Guide on best-hiking backpacks to find a comfortable backpack that fits your gear and snacks.

 21 Portable and Healthy Hiking Snacks: